-After years of lobbying from the U.S. food allergy community, the FDA announced today it is launching the formal process that could lead to sesame becoming the ninth top allergen in the United States.
+After years of lobbying from the U.S. food allergy community, the FDA announced on Oct.
+29, 2018 that it is launching the formal process that could lead to sesame becoming the ninth top allergen in the United States.
 If the status is approved, sesame would be one of the foods that by law must be clearly labeled on food packages.

 “Based on preliminary data that we’ve reviewed, there is a rising prevalence in sesame allergy,” Dr. Scott Gottlieb, the commissioner of the FDA, told Allergic Living in a phone interview.
 “We’re seeing more reports of allergies associated with sesame, and we’re seeing more information that there is difficulty obtaining information about whether products contain sesame on food labels.”

 “The question is: Has the prevalence of sesame allergy risen to the point where it meets the threshold where it would be incorporated into the framework?” he told Allergic Living.

 Under the Food Allergen Labeling and Consumer Protection Act (FALCPA), which passed back in 2004, eight allergens must be declared on packaged food labels: peanuts, milk, tree nuts, egg, wheat, soy, shellfish and fish.
 A few studies suggest that the prevalence of sesame allergies in the U.S. is more than 0.1 percent, a similar rate to soy allergy or fish allergy.

 As the first step in the process of determining whether sesame will become the ninth top allergen, the FDA today issued a “request for information” in order to collect more data about the severity and prevalence of sesame allergy.